thekeen01/RingReaper/README.md

 - make a small loader that will load the actual agent
 - add a way to load and execute bof or elf in via the agent
+- make the build chain into a docker so that people don't have to install a lot of things on their boxes

 **prereqs for compiling this version of RingReaper**